robert-yaman/AudioNN/README.md

 - Fully connected nodes: 612
 - Dropout in FC layer while training: 50%
 - Stdev of normal distribution initial weights are samples from: .5

+## 7/26/17

+While attempting to train my previous model, I realized that I made a mistake in my previous plan.
+The Short Term Fourier Transform I was using output an array of complex numbers - not reals like I was expecting.
+For a given frequency bucket, the array encoded both the magnitude and the phase of the cycle at that frequency.
+I realized that I needed a different plan to for my input features.

+The first option I considered was using the [WaveNet autoencoder](https://github.com/tensorflow/magenta/tree/master/magenta/models/nsynth) to extract features from raw waveforms.
+After a test run I realized that the autoencoder was training on monophonic data, and didn't translate well to the polyphonic examples I was using.
+If you're curious, [here](https://github.com/robert-yaman/AudioNN/blob/master/data/WN/gen_tmpwav.wav) is what the autoencoder thought of a recording of the Bach Goldberg variations.

+I also considered simply discarding the phase information in the data.
+I figured that knowing the magnitude of the signal at each frequency was sufficient to figure out what pitches were playing.
+I think this would have been a promising approach, but I found a better one in the paper [An End-to-End Neural Network for Polyphonic Piano Music Transcription](https://arxiv.org/pdf/1508.01774.pdf) by Sigtia, Benetos, and Dixon.
+In this paper, the authors use a constant-Q transform (CQT) to extract features from audio.
+A CQT is similar to a Fourier Transform, but it uses a log scale over frequency.
+Instead of a bucket ranging over a constant number of frequencies, it ranges over a constant number of notes (there are more frequencies in between low notes than high notes).
+This is useful for analyzing music, since notes are a more meaningful classifcation than frequency.
+Like the authors of the paper, I used a CQT with 256 buckets, and discarded information about that phase of each frequency band.

+### Parameters

+- Validation ratio: 5%
+- Batch Size: 50
+- Learning rate: Adam .0001
+- Filters in first convolutional layer: 24
+- Filters in second convolutional layer: 48
+- Fully connected nodes: 612
+- Dropout in FC layer while training: 50%
+- Stdev of normal distribution initial weights are samples from: .5
+- Number of CQT buckets: 256